vegaprotocol/specs/protocol/0085-RVST-rewards_vesting.md

 A party will be able to redeem rewards earned by an AMM sub-key by submitting a transfer transaction signed with their primary key.
 This transfer must be from the sub-keys vested account and to the primary keys general account.
 As with the mechanics for redeeming rewards normally from a primary key's general account, these transfers will not incur any fees and if transferring the full balance will not be subject to the minimum quantum transfer amount requirement.

-Note, as with normal redemptions, once the rewards are transferred from the sub-keys vested account, the funds will no longer contribute to the total reward balance.
+Note, as with redeeming rewards from primary vesting accounts, once the rewards are transferred from the sub-keys vested account, the funds will no longer contribute to the total reward balance.

 ### Determining the rewards bonus multiplier